 Fall Conference is Friday, October 27, 2017, at the Nashville Public Library Conference Center

-Tenn-Share hosts a Fall Conference every year, the day after DataFest, focusing on resource-sharing opportunities for all types of libraries.
-There is typically a theme related to an initiative Tenn-Share has completed, is doing or should be doing.
+Fall Conference focuses on resource-sharing opportunities for all types of libraries.
 The conference schedule begins with a keynote speaker and distribution of volunteer awards.
-The remainder of the agenda is populated by sessions and discussions inspired by the theme, meaningful, targeted content about resource sharing, to foster engagement, and continuing conversations among Tennessee’s library leaders.
-There are presentations for EVERY LIBRARY STAFF in EVERY LIBRARY TYPE!
+The remainder of the day is filled with sessions and discussions inspired by the theme, meaningful, targeted content about resource sharing, to foster engagement, and continuing conversations among Tennessee’s library leaders.
+There are presentations for LIBRARY STAFF in EVERY LIBRARY TYPE!

 We welcome traditional presentations, panels, lightning rounds, collaboration spaces, and other innovative methods of conveying knowledge and solving problems.